AnshBansalOfficial/semantic-audio-search/README.md

 # ◈ Semantic Audio Search

-> Retrieve music samples by meaning — not by name.
+> Retrieve music samples by meaning

 An AI-powered retrieval engine built on **CLAP embeddings** and **FAISS**.
 Describe a sound in plain language, or upload a reference clip — the engine finds what matches, acoustically and semantically.